uvapl/uva-prog-physics/10 Workshops/10 Week 1/10 Exercises.md

 These exercises will take you on a trip through Python.
 You are supposed to try out the code in your Python interpreter as often as possible.

+Some exercises ask you to create a program that you must save and submit at the end of the session.

-## Exercise 1.0 – Installing Python
+## 1.0 Get Started

-Follow the instructions on installing Python and IDLE in the **Getting Started** section of the course homepage (click the <i class="icon-home"></i> button).
-Be sure to install Python version 2.7.x!
-Ask an assistant for help if you run into any trouble.
-Before continuing, play around with the Python shell a bit and explore how you can use it as a calculator.
+Follow the instructions on in the Get Started section to begin using IDLE, or to install Python on your own computer.

-## Exercise 1.1 – Hello, world!
+## 1.1 Hello, world!

 Recall that a program is just a set of instructions for the computer to execute.
 Let's start with a basic command `print x` which prints the value of the expression `x`, followed by a *newline*.